-Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims “Racism” After Shoe Fight
+Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims ‘Racism’ After Shoe Fight

 A photo posted by Nicki Minaj (@nickiminaj) on

 According to Perez Hilton, Minaj wore these very shoes in a music video with Ciara back in 2013 for their breakup song, “I’m Out.”
-And, according to Hollywood Life, she wore them during her 2014 MTV Video Music Awards performance.
+According to Hollywood Life, she wore them during her 2014 MTV Video Music Awards performance.
 Check out the video proof for yourself below.

 “To confirm, yes I am single,” she wrote.
 “Focusing on my work & looking forward to sharing it with you guys really soon.
 Have a blessed New Year.
 Love U.”

-Let Inquisitr know what you’re thinking.
-Do you think Giuseppe Zanotti should collaborate on a capsule collection with Nicki Minaj?
-Or, do you think this social media feud should just fade away?
+Do you think Giuseppe Zanotti should collaborate on a capsule collection with Nicki Minaj, or do you think this social media feud should just fade away?
 Sound off below in the comments section.

 [Featured image by Kevin Winter/Getty Images]